Scroll down to discover

 Today in almost every industry, data-driven strategies are being used to compete, innovate, optimize costs or enhance the customer experience.
 For instance, some manufacturers are using sensors embedded in their products to be proactive in maintenance and avoid breakdown.
 Recruiters are moving towards services such as the Linkedin recruiters suite to tap into the vast pool of candidates who might not even be looking for a job change.
 In fact, the recruiters suite is what contributes 57% to Linkedin’s top line and this represents a jump of 80% over the previous year.

 Here’s how enterprises are using data across industries:

 Big Data in Processes

-United Parcel Service (UPS) stores 16 petabytes of data, most of which has been collected through GPS data and fuel-efficiency sensors installed in their trucks that help them keep a track of their speed, braking patterns, direction etc. This initiative has enabled UPS in determining the optimum routes and has led to avoiding 85 million miles which translates into fuel savings of 8.4 million gallons.
+United Parcel Service (UPS) stores 16 petabytes of data, most of which have been collected through GPS data and fuel-efficiency sensors installed in their trucks that help them keep a track of their speed, braking patterns, direction, etc. This initiative has enabled UPS in determining the optimum routes and has led to avoiding 85 million miles which translates into fuel savings of 8.4 million gallons.

 Big Data in Fashion